wp-plugins/options-framework/readme.txt

 1. An example of the "Advanced Options" tag in the "Options Check" theme using this plugin.

 == Changelog ==

+= 0.6 =

+* Introduces validation filters
+* Better data sanitization and escaping
+* Updates labels in options-interface.php
+* Changes how checkboxes saved in database ("0" or "1")
+* Stores typography, backgrounds and multichecks directly as arrays
+* For full description, see: http://wptheming.com/2011/05/options-framework-0-6/

 = 0.5 =